ibm-cloud-docs/cloud-native-journey/kubernetes-on-vpc/cloud-native-onboarding-9-ci-cd.md

 5. Follow the directions in the console to configure your toolchain.
 Make sure to include the name of your cluster in your toolchain name so that you can easily find the toolchain that is associated with your cluster later.
 For more information, see [Creating toolchains](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains_getting_started).
 6. Select **Delivery Pipeline** to review the stages of your continuous integration and continuous delivery pipeline.
 After you create your toolchain, your pipeline is automatically kicked off and runs through the stages that you configured.
 Make sure that your stages run successfully and correct any errors.
 7. Modify your toolchain.
 You can add more tools to your toolchain or change the stages of your delivery pipeline.
-    1. From the [Kubernetes clusters console](https://{DomainName}/kubernetes/clusters), select the cluster for which you want to set up a continuous delivery pipeline.
+    1. From the [Kubernetes cluster console](https://{DomainName}/kubernetes/clusters), select the cluster for which you want to set up a continuous delivery pipeline.
     2. Select the **DevOps** tab.
     3. Select the toolchain that you want to modify.